-Unless you’re trying to reach a market outside your field, go ahead and use industry-based terms.
-Your content is for people who understand, not the great unwashed.
+Unless you’re trying to reach an audience beyond your field, go ahead and use industry-based terms.
+Your content is for people who understand – not the great unwashed.

-If I start to dumb down my content there might be other aspects of it that I feel I should change.
+If you start to dumb down your content there might be other aspects of it that you feel you should change.